katy-kik10/project/README.md

 # user-retention-cohort-analysis

 ## Project Objective
 The goal of this project is to analyze user loyalty and behavior by calculating Retention Rate through Cohort Analysis.
-The study focuses on comparing the retention patterns between Promo Users (acquired via marketing campaigns) and Organic Users to evaluate acquisition quality and product stickiness.
+The study focuses on comparing the retention patterns between Promo Users and Organic Users to evaluate acquisition quality and product stickiness.

 ## Dataset Used
-The analysis is based on two relational tables (schema project):
+The analysis is based on two relational tables:

 cohort_users_raw: contains user profiles, signup sources, and registration timestamps.
 cohort_events_raw: logs user activities post-registration.